 You will walk straight past the column down the street to the left, where you see the McDonald.
 This was the first McDonald opened in Rome, and local mothers protested the idea of “fast food” by handing out free pasta outside for months after is opened.

 Walk straight and you’ll come out on a main road called Via del Tritoni.
 Turn right and go down to the bus stop.
-There you’ll cross the street to the little square (see the ATM on the left?
-Slowest ATM in Rome!), and you will walk down the street diagonally on your right, Via della Stamperia.
-Follow it straight, and it will take you straight to the Trevi Fountain.
+There you’ll cross the street to the little square with the restaurant with the cute parasols over the tables, and you will walk down the street diagonally on your right, Via della Stamperia.
+Don’t worry, there’s signs pointing you in the right direction.
+Follow the street straight on, and it will take you to the Trevi Fountain.

 Guys, I have already said everything there is to say about the fountain in this post, so I won’t repeat myself.
 Just a tip: it gets VERY crowded around the fountain, but if you’re an early bird, we’re talking before 7 in the morning here, you can still get gorgeous pictures with no people crowding in around.
 Plus, Rome is a lot cooler in the morning, so an early start is a definite plus.